jaipreetsingh01/Assignment3iOS/README.md

 ## Target Audience:

-To help Internation students, or people working multiple jobs to manage their accounts - Expenses or Incomes
+To help Internation students, or people working multiple jobs to manage their multiple accounts - Expenses or Incomes

 ## Problem Statement:
 - Create an account for any currency